Skip to main content

 Monitoring and Validation

-Leverage the startsWith and endsWith operators to create sophisticated pattern-based filters that can efficiently manage large numbers of resources.
+Leverage the StartsWith and EndsWith operators to create sophisticated pattern-based selectors that can efficiently manage large numbers of resources.
 For example, use naming conventions in your resource ARNs to automatically apply appropriate logging levels based on environment, sensitivity, or business unit.
-Pattern-based filtering is particularly effective for organizations with consistent naming standards and can significantly reduce the complexity of managing event selectors across large AWS environments.
+Pattern-based selection is particularly effective for organizations with consistent naming standards and can significantly reduce the complexity of managing event selectors across large AWS environments.
 This approach also provides automatic coverage for new resources that follow established naming patterns.

 Multi-Condition Logic Implementation